zihaoli0629/MultiDayTripPlanner/README.md

 - If the program can not find a solution, you can either:
 1. Be more energetic by tuning up the `max_distance_per_day` and `max_place_number` 🏃‍♀️🏃, or;
 2. Shorten your list of places 🥱🥱
+- We use the OpenRouteService because it's almost free and convenient.
+However, it suffers from inaccuracy in many cases (e.g. locating the Metropolitan Museum of NYC in Japan).
+If this happens in your case, try to change the input to a nearby location or use an accurate address instead, e.g.  `1000 5th Ave, New York` instead of `The Metropolitan Museum of Art, New York` .
+This should work for most cases!
 ---

 ## Bon Voyage🛫🛫🛫!